GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 - Ethos Section.
 This section is designed to relay the ethos of 'Piano Lessons with GK'.
 It is displayed directly below the 'About-Me', and is designed to complement the information found there.
 The layout of this section was inspired by the ethos section of the 'Love Running' website on the Code Institute's FSD course.
 - Testimonial Section.
 This section is for displaying comments from existing piano students.
 For data-protection purposes, adult names are used with permission.
 Comments from children are displayed with an alias.
 #### Music Page
 - Audio Player.
-This was adapted from (https://codepen.io/vanderzak/pen/BayjVep).
+This was adapted from https://codepen.io/vanderzak/pen/BayjVep.
 I have included the HTML, CSS and JavaScript largely unchanged from the original, but have stripped out the parts relating to the progress bar, as I don't require the player to have that functionality.
 The CSS has been edited to make the audio player fit in with the visual design of the website.
 It's purpose is to give a simple juke-box style audio player with a set playlist.
 #### Resources Page
 - Resources Section.
 This section uses Bootstrap's table-light class to provide a table of links of PDF downloads, and links to external websites relevant to piano lessons.
 #### Enquiries Page
 - Enquiries Form.
 Bootstrap's form class is used to create a simple enquiry form with a modal popup to say thank you once it has been submitted.
 The form is not yet functional, this will be rectified once I have learned how to do it.

 ## Features for Future Releases
-- Signup page with payment for group workshops.
+- Signup page with payment form for group workshops.
-- Automatic student waiting list, which can be easily activated/deactivated as required and which lets potential customers know how many people are already on the list.
+- Automatic student waiting list, which can be easily activated/deactivated as required and which lets potential students know how many people are already on the list.
 - Update the message on the header overlay text on the home page as required to reflect current business circumstances (i.e. whether I am currently taking on new students or not).
 - An additional audio player on the resources page for the playback of backing track audio files.
 - Expansion and redesign of the resources table when more material is added.